 Now you can skip hours of internet research and jump straight to getting answers with our meaningful at-a-glance Demographics Spreadsheet Report.
 With the most current & most popular demographic data, it's the perfect starting point for your research about Fraser and the rest of Michigan.

 All Fraser population data above are from the US Census Bureau.

-The population data for Fraser are from the Census' American Community Survey 2016 5-year estimates and the Census' 2017 Population Estimates.
-The demographic data for Owosso, Spring Lake, Webberville, and Wixom are the most current, comparable demographics available from the US Census Bureau, are from the American Community Survey 2016 5-year estimates, and were downloaded on December 2017.
+The population data for Fraser are from the Census' American Community Survey 2017 5-year estimates and the Census' 2018 Population Estimates.
+The demographic data for Beechwood, Owosso, Traverse City, and Wixom are the most current, comparable demographics available from the US Census Bureau, are from the American Community Survey 2017 5-year estimates, and were downloaded on 6 December 2018.
 Check out our FAQ section for more details.

 86% of people CANNOT find the data they're looking for on the US Census Bureau website.
 Source: Nielsen Norman Group